 If you are an individual and wanna travel alone to Badrinath Dham, then it’s not a big task to travel there.
 Badrinath is located at the roadside and the only thing you need to know is how to reach Badrinath.
 So here is the travel guide to Badrinath so that you can reach it easily.

-Start Day 0: Reach Rishikesh, Haridwar or Dehradun
+Start Day 0: Reach Rishikesh, Haridwar, or Dehradun

 If you want to travel by flight, firstly you need to travel to the Jolly Grant Airport Dehradun, and then you have to book a Helicopter service which will drop you at the Gaucher Airport.
 The ticket price from Dehradun to Gauchar is approx 5000 rupees.
 If you want to travel via road, you will have to take a Bus from Rishikesh, Haridwar and Dehradun.
-If you live in Delhi, you can pick the Bus from Kashmiri Gate Bus Stand, Delhi to Karanprayag or Joshimath Chamoli.
+If you live in Delhi, you can pick up the Bus from Kashmiri Gate Bus Stand, Delhi to Karanprayag or Joshimath Chamoli.

 Day 1: There are lots of Bus services and van services you can find at Rishikesh Bus Stand which operates to Badrinath.
 If you are a bike rider, you can also take bikes for rent from Rishikesh, which can make your journey more enjoyable.
-The route via road is about 295 Km from Rishikesh to Badrinath, and it takes approx 10 hours travelling time.
+The route via road is about 295 Km from Rishikesh to Badrinath, and it takes approx 10 hours traveling time.

 Route to Badrinath